waydabber/BetterDisplay/README.md

 ## Usage

 1. Start the app
-1. In the app menu choose `Connect Dummy` and select your desired aspect ratio
+1. In the app menu choose `Create New Dummy` and select your desired aspect ratio
 <br/>
 <div align="center">
 <img src=".github/menu.png" width="430"/>
 </div>
 <br/>

-3. In `System Preferences` -> `Displays` you'll see the new screen (for example `Dummy 16:9`)
+3. In `System Preferences` -> `Displays` you'll see the new Dummy display (for example `Dummy 16:9`)
-4. Activate mirroring with main display being the Dummy display
+4. Activate mirroring.
+The `Main` display should be the Dummy display
-5. Set the dummy display as `Optimize for`
+5. Set the Dummy display as `Optimize for`
-6. Set `Resolution` as `Scaled`
+6. Set `Resolution` as `Scaled` - you might have to hold the `Option` key to see a detailed list of available resolutions
-7. Click `Show all resolutions`
+7. You can also click `Show all resolutions` for even more resolutions

 <div align="center">
 <img src=".github/displayprefs.png" width="500"/>
 </div>

-9. You'll see a long list of available resolutions.
-Select the desired mode.
+9. Select the desired mode.

+Notes:

-**Important info:** depending on configration, you might see HiDPI (high resolution) display modes marked with a `(HiDPI)` tag and standard resolutions _without a tag_ **OR** you might see HiDPI resolutions _without a tag_ and non-HiDPI resolutions marked with a `(low resolution)` tag in the resolution list.
-It is adviced to choose always choose the high resolution option.
+- For most configurations, you'll see HiDPI 'Retina' resolutions in the list by default and see and additional non-HiDPI resolutions marked with a `(low resolution)` tag in the resolution list if `Show all resolutions` is toggled.
+On some configurations however, you might see HiDPI (high resolution) display modes marked with a `(HiDPI)` tag and standard resolutions _without a tag_.

-NOTES:

-- HiDPI resolutions are followed by non-HiDPI resolutions so **don't forget to scroll down**, it's a long list!
-- You might have to fight with the `Displays` tab in Preferences sometimes as (at least on Monterey) the `Optimize for` setting tends to reset at random times to the physical display for unknown reasons while changing the settings (the `Displays` tab appears to be rather buggy in general).
+- You might have to fight a bit with macOS Monterey's new `Displays` tab in Preferences as the `Optimize for` setting tends to reset at random times to the physical display for unknown reasons during changing settings.
+If this happens, you can set it back to the Dummy.

-The app saves the dummy display configuratio and automatically restore it upon next restart.
+The app saves the dummy display configuratio and automatically restores it upon next restart.

 ## Installation